2023–24 Ulster Rugby season: Pre-season

+Men's season

 Personnel changes

 Signings announced for next season include South African prop Steven Kitshoff, from the Stormers, flanker Dave Ewers, from Exeter Chiefs, and former Munster prop James French.
 Five academy players joined the senior squad on development contracts: lock Harry Sheridan, scrum-half Conor McKee, hooker James McCormick, back row forward Reuben Crothers and centre Ben Carson.
 After a successful trial in pre-season, Clontarf tighthead prop Ben Griffin was signed on a development contract in August.
 Former Leinster, Connacht and Jersey Reds prop Greg McGrath joined as injury cover in October.

 Flanker Jordi Murphy and out-half Ian Madigan retired.
 Lock Frank Bradshaw Ryan left for Montauban.
 Wings Rob Lyttle and Craig Gilroy announced they would leave at the end of the season.
 Hooker Declan Moore and scrum-half Michael McDonald moved to Connacht on a season-long loan.
 Also departing were Sam Carter, Duane Vermeulen, Gareth Milasinovich, Jeffery Toomaga-Allen and Rory Sutherland.

 Eleven players joined the academy: props Cameron Doak, Jack Boal and Jacob Boyd; hookers Zac Solomon and Henry Walker; lock Charlie Irvine; back rowers Josh Stevens and Tom Brigg; and outside backs Ethan Graham, Lukas Kenny and Ben McFarlane.

 Iain Henderson's central contract with the IRFU was due to expire after the 2023 Rugby World Cup, and there was speculation that he might move abroad.
 He signed an extension in 2023, keeping him with Ulster and Ireland for a further two seasons.

 Centre Angus Curtis retired in mid-season on medical advice after a series of concussions.